Impact Wrestling Turning Point (2020): Preliminary matches

 The opening match of the event was Eddie Edwards versus Daivari.
 After some back-and-forth chain wrestling, Edwards delivered a vertical suplex on Daivari for a two count.
 Edwards continues the offensive with an inverted atomic drop and overhead belly-to-belly suplex, but Daivari gets the advantage on him after sending his shoulder to the ring post.
 Daivari targets the shoulder with various armbars and attacks to the ring posts, but Edwards fights back after catching him on the top rope with a backpack stunner for two, with Daivari countering his tiger driver with a tackle to the corner and preventing an aerial attack with a hurricanrana for another two count.
-Edwards gets the tiger driver for a near-fall, with Daivari attempting a roll-up with his feet on the ropes but gets caught by the referee who he argues with over, leaving him distracted when Edwards hits the "Boston Knee Party" for the win.
+Edwards gets the tiger driver for a near fall, with Daivari attempting a roll-up with his feet on the ropes but gets caught by the referee who he argues with over, leaving him distracted when Edwards hits the "Boston Knee Party" for the win.

-Next, a knockouts tag team match was contested between Jordynne Grace and Tenille Dashwood (accompanied by Kaleb with a K) against Rosemary and Taya Valkyrie.
+Next, a knockouts tag team match was contested between Jordynne Grace and Tenille Dashwood (with Kaleb with a K) against Rosemary and Taya Valkyrie.
 Dashwood attempts to get some photos in the ring before being interrupted by Rosemary who chokes her.
 Valkyrie tags in, which forces Dashwood to tag out, allowing Grace to dominate Valkyrie with some shoulder tackles and a senton for a two count.
 Grace attempts to tag in Dashwood who is busy stretching, leaving her open for a double team attack by Valkyrie and Rosemary, who tags in to apply a Muta lock on Grace who grabs the ropes.
 After taking a German suplex, Grace fights back and delivers a spinebuster on Valkyrie, unknowingly getting tagged by Dashwood who makes the pin but only gets two.
 Grace tags back in, landing an elbow drop on Valkyrie for two, only to get caught with a spear afterwards.
 Rosemary tags in, with Grace not getting a tag from Dashwood who is taking pictures, allowing her to apply "As Above, So Below" on Grace to get the pinfall for her team.